Billy Hood: Football coach's Dubai jail term cut to 10 years

 Mr Hood, from west London, claimed the oil was left by a friend.

-The Abu Dhabi General Directorate for Drug Control (GDDC) said they found cannabis oil and 570 individual cartridges to be used for substance vaping.
+The Abu Dhabi General Directorate for Drug Control (GDDC) said it found cannabis oil and 570 individual cartridges to be used for substance vaping.

 Substantial amounts of cash and "an electronic hookah" were also found in his car on 2 February, shortly after he moved to the country.

-Mr Hood, who played semi-professional football for Kensington and Ealing Borough FC, told Detained in Dubai that police had unexpectedly turned up and demanded to search his home and car.
+Mr Hood, who played semi-professional football for Kensington and Ealing Borough FC, told Detained in Dubai police had unexpectedly turned up and demanded to search his home and car.

 He claimed the oil was left by a friend who had been visiting from England two weeks earlier.